bagoker/savie/index.md

 ## **2.4   Nominative experiencers**

-Instead of using dative constructions, there can either be a nominative-active-accusative or nominative-deponent-ablative use of the word **bhrûgeti** *to enjoy, to like* (from *\*bʰruHg-e-ti*) with a semantic patient.
+Instead of using dative constructions, there can either be a nominative-active-accusative or nominative-deponent-ablative use of the word **bhrūgéti** *to enjoy, to like* (from *\*bʰruHg-e-ti*) with a semantic patient.

 ## **2.5   Participial passive**